-The public comment period commenced on May 17, 2018 and ended on June 15, 2018.
-A public hearing was held on May 31, 2018 at City Hall Annex.
+The public comment period commenced on May 17, 2018 and ends on June 15, 2018.
+A public hearing was scheduled for May 31, 2018 at City Hall Annex.

 Copies of the draft plans were provided to the Salem City Council.
-The City Council approved submission of the Application for Federal Assistance on May 24, 2018.
+The City Council will be asked to approve submission of the Application for Federal Assistance on May 24, 2018.